amphp/thread/README.md

 Amp parallelizes synchronous PHP function calls to worker thread pools in non-blocking applications.
 The library dispatches blocking calls to worker threads where they can execute in parallel and returns results asynchronously upon completion.
-All functionality is exposed in an OS-agnostic manner by way of the [pthreads][pthreads] extension.

 **Problem Domain**